 If owners monitor their pets and detect health issues on time, there is always a high chance they can actually save their pet’s life.
 That is why getting to know some general observations about the most common Pacman frog health problems is essentially necessary.

 Metabolic Bone Disease

-To begin, here is one of the most common illnesses among amphibian pets.
+To begin here is one of the most common illnesses among amphibian pets.
 And also, one of the worst.

 Metabolic bone disease, as the name says itself, attacks their tiny bones and makes them extremely weak or even deformed.
-Such illness occurs when pets are not getting enough calcium from their food and their terrarium lightning.
+Such illness occurs when pets are not getting enough calcium from their food and their terrarium lighting.

-Feeding frogs with protein enriched meals is great, but their small bodies additionally require calcium and D3 vitamin supplements when held in captivity.
+Feeding frogs with protein-enriched meals is great, but their small bodies additionally require calcium and D3 vitamin supplements when held in captivity.
 This can be received both from UVB light and from food supplements.

 Calcium is essential for their bones to grow strong and healthy, and vitamin D3 makes sure that such calcium is properly absorbed by their bodies.

 If your Pacman is not getting enough calcium, there will be clear signs such as a droopy jaw, bowed legs, difficulty in any kind of movements, and similar.
-The earliest you manage to notice your pet has metabolic bone disease, the less therapy will it need.
+The earliest you manage to notice your pet has the metabolic bone disease, the less therapy will it need.

 They are highly stressed during such times and their immune systems drop, making them much more vulnerable to outside factors such as bacteria.

 If the enclosure is not impeccably clean, as well as their water and food, bacteria can easily find themselves in the terrarium and attack your pet frog.